pkrishna1801/system-design/README.md

 - **CloudWatch** is configured to monitor:

-  - Kafka consumer lag
+  - Kinesis iterator age, shard health
-  - Kafka Streams exception rates
+  - Lambda duration, error rate, and throttles
-  - Redis latency and availability
+  - Redis connection failures or latency spikes
   - API error rates and latencies
   - DynamoDB throttles or capacity issues

-- **DLQ (Dead Letter Queue)** handles malformed or failed records coming out of Kafka Streams for later inspection.
+- **DLQ (Dead Letter Queue)** can be implemented at Flink, Lambda, and DynamoDB stages using Kinesis error streams, SQS queues, or S3 for failed record capture and replay.

 - If Redis is temporarily unavailable, Kafka Streams can either fall back to cached data or flag the record for retry or DLQ.